chaseruskin/legoHDL/ROADMAP.md

 - [ ] use `new` command with profile flag to create a new profile ? or use config command

-- [ ] allow del command to delete a profile
-- [ ] allow config command to load a new profile
 - [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts
 - [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script